Please check back here in March for information on how to volunteer for Drama Camp 2018.

 Assistant 2: Assist costume director in teaching and sewing (must have sewing knowledge)

-Assistant 1: Assist Music director during camp helping campers pay attention and learn.
+Music Assistant: Assist Music director during camp helping campers pay attention and learn.

 Instrumental Director: Work with volunteer instrumentalists during the week to teach accompaniment for songs children will be singing in the play.
 During the play, only the music director will direct so that there is no confusion at who to watch.